ttu/office-slack-bot/README.md

 * Execute `npm run create_token` to store authentication token to json-file.
 This file is not in version control
 * Both files need to be in the workspace root

-#### Suggest a lunch place
+#### Suggest a lunch or a beer place

-Get list of restaurants from [Google Places API](https://developers.google.com/places/web-service/search) that are max 500m from the office and return random item from that list.
+Get list of restaurants/bars from [Google Places API](https://developers.google.com/places/web-service/search) that are max 500m/800m from the office and return random item from that list.
 Office location is defined in the configuration file.

 ![Suggest a lung place](docs/lunch.jpg "Suggest a lung place")